-Despite advances in diagnosis and therapy, breast cancer remains a leading cause of mortality in women (1).
-Imaging plays a major role in breast cancer screening, early diagnosis, staging and monitoring the progression of the disease or treatment efficacy.
-X-ray mammography (XRM) is the most widely used modality for breast cancer detection, despite concerns over the use of ionizing radiation and reduced accuracy in dense breast tissue (2).
-Ultrasonography (US) is also used as a follow-up modality to differentiate non-malignant cysts from other tumor types (3).
-Other methods, including MRI and nuclear imaging, have also been employed for breast cancer detection but are not widely employed due to increased cost and low throughput (4).
-Due to reliance on ionizing radiation, XRM and nuclear imaging methods are not appropriate for frequent imaging sessions, and hence, not suitable for longitudinal assessment of treatment effects.
-In addition to cost and low throughput limitations, MRI may also require contrast agents for improving detection (5,6), which complicate frequent use.
-Finally, US suffers from poor contrast and inter-operator variability (7,8).
+widely employed due to increased cost and low throughput (4).
+Because of reliance on ionizing radiation, XRM and nuclear imaging methods are not appropriate for frequent imaging sessions, and hence, not suitable for longitudinal assessment of treatment effects.
+In addition to cost and low-throughput limitations, MRI may also require contrast agents for improving detection (5, 6), which complicate frequent use.
+Finally, US suffers from poor contrast and interoperator variability (7, 8).
 Therefore, despite a wealth of imaging approaches, there has been a constant search for imaging methods that offer complementary information and reduce possible health risks.

-Optical imaging has been considered as an alternative to existing radiological methods for breast imaging (9).
-Diffuse optical spectroscopy (DOS) and tomography (DOT) aimed to resolve pathological alterations of breast tissue by recording oxyhemoglobin (HbO2), deoxyhemoglobin (Hb), water and lipids (10,11).
-Hemoglobin images can enable assessment of two key cancer hallmarks: 1. angiogenesis, typically defined as total hemoglobin Hb + HbO2 or total blood volume (TBV) content in tissue; and 2. hypoxia, computed as the ratio of oxyhemoglobin over total blood volume (12-15).
+Optical imaging has been considered as an alternative to existing radiologic methods for breast imaging (9).
+Diffuse optical spectroscopy (DOS) and tomography (DOT) aimed to resolve pathologic alterations of breast tissue by recording oxygenated hemoglobin (HbO2), deoxygenated hemoglobin (Hb), water, and lipids (10, 11).
+Hemoglobin images can enable assessment of two key cancer hallmarks: (i) angiogenesis, typically defined as total hemoglobin Hb + HbO2 or total blood volume (TBV) content in tissue; and (ii) hypoxia, computed as the ratio of HBO2 over TBV (12-15).
 Moreover, it has been recently observed that hemodynamic responses resolved by DOS can identify responders of neoadjuvant chemotherapy (16-19) within a day of treatment.
-These capacities, along with the low cost of optical instrumentation, the use of non-ionizing energies and the ability to image through several centimeters (>5 cm) of breast tissue, make the optical method attractive for breast cancer imaging.
-Conversely, the low resolution achieved due to strong scattering compromises image fidelity and quantification and has restricted the widespread clinical application of optical imaging methods.
+These capacities, along with the low cost of optical instrumentation, the use of nonionizing energies and the ability to image through several centimeters (>5 cm) of breast tissue, make the optical method attractive for breast cancer imaging.
+Conversely, the low resolution achieved due to strong scattering compromises image fidelity and